uqlibrary/fez-frontend/README.md

 To run tests, simply use `npm run test:e2e`.

 To run all tests, including unit tests, use `npm run test:all`.\
-Then, to generate a combined code coverage report, use `npm run cc:reportAll`.\
+Then, to generate a combined code coverage report, use `npm run cc:merge:local`.\
 This workflow is useful for confidently pushing changes upstream.

 #### Parallelism